-The following policy document has been developed to provide information and direction regarding the alternative text services the disability support services (DSS) office provides, as well as guidelines relative to how these services may be obtained from this office.
+The following policy document has been developed to provide information and direction regarding the alternative text services the Disability Support Services (DSS) office provides, as well as guidelines relative to how these services may be obtained from this office.
 This policy will be reviewed and modified on a regular basis to meet the ongoing needs of students with visual impairments and print disabilities at Loyola University Maryland.
-Students who request books in alternative format are responsible for the information in the policy.
+Students who request books in alternative formats are responsible for the information in the policy.

 Recipients of Alternative Text